 With respect to requests for production of emails, see, Healthbridge Management, LLC, 34-CA-12715, unpub.
 Board order issued Oct.
 18, 2011 (2011 WL 4955613).
-In that case, the respondent contended that the judge improperly denied its petition to revoke in part a General Counsel subpoena seeking various communications, including emails.
-The respondent contended that compliance with the subpoena would require thousands of dollars and several months to retrieve and search email backup tapes for previously deleted emails.
-Granting the appeal in part, the Board directed the respondents to provide all responsive documents and communications available without resort to analysis of the email backup tapes, subject to the . . .
+In that case, the respondent contended that the judge improperly denied its petition to revoke in part a General to provide all responsive documents and communications available without resort to analysis of the email backup tapes, subject to the . . .
 General Counsel having the opportunity to persuade the judge that an additional search is necessary and the Respondent having the opportunity to demonstrate that it would be unduly burdensome.
-The Board has issued similar orders in several other cases.
-See, e.g., Somerset Valley, 22-CA-29599, unpub.
-Board order issued June 23, 2011 (2011 WL 2515543).